Cinematic Star Citizen scene representing performance optimization and smooth gameplay

 Open RSI pagefile guide

 Don’t guess.
-This tells you what to change — and what to ignore.
+This quick test tells you which settings to change first and which upgrades can wait.

 1. Stand still in a demanding spot (city hub is fine).